-NOC Coffee Co. has branches across Hong Kong.
+NOC Coffee Co. has several locations across Hong Kong.

 If you’re looking for Australian style cafes in Hong Kong, then Fineprint is an absolute must.
 The team serve banging flat whites and even roast their own coffee, Redback, in Hong Kong.
 It’s all freshly roasted every week at their production space in Lai Chi Kok, and they are all about transparency when it comes to their supply chain.

 Fineprint has several locations across Hong Kong.